yiisoft/yii2/docs/guide/tutorial-core-validators.md

 - `extensions`: a list of file name extensions that are allowed to be uploaded.
 This can be either an array or a string consisting of file extension names separated by space or comma (e.g. "gif, jpg").
   Extension names are case-insensitive.
-Defaults to null, meaning all file name extensions are allowed.
+Defaults to `null`, meaning all file name extensions are allowed.
 - `mimeTypes`: a list of file MIME types that are allowed to be uploaded.
 This can be either an array or a string consisting of file MIME types separated by space or comma (e.g. "image/jpeg, image/png").
   The wildcard mask with the special character `*` can be used to match groups of mime types.
   For example `image/*` will pass all mime types, that begin with `image/` (e.g. `image/jpeg`, `image/png`).
   Mime type names are case-insensitive.
-Defaults to null, meaning all MIME types are allowed.
+Defaults to `null`, meaning all MIME types are allowed.
   For more details, please refer to [common media types](http://en.wikipedia.org/wiki/Internet_media_type#List_of_common_media_types).
 - `minSize`: the minimum number of bytes required for the uploaded file.
-Defaults to null, meaning no lower limit.
+Defaults to `null`, meaning no lower limit.
 - `maxSize`: the maximum number of bytes allowed for the uploaded file.
-Defaults to null, meaning no upper limit.
+Defaults to `null`, meaning no upper limit.
 - `maxFiles`: the maximum number of files that the given attribute can hold.
 Defaults to 1, meaning the input must be a single uploaded file.
 If it is greater than 1, then the input must be an array consisting of at most `maxFiles` number of uploaded files.